* DRAFT *

 [HoGrMo1973]

 Austin Hoggatt, Mark Greenberg, and Jeffrey Moore.
 A Micro-Programmed APL Language Laboratory Control System.
-In [Ho1973a], page 716, and online.
+(Abstract only) Included in [Ho1973b].
+ACM Digital Library (open access)

 [Ho1977]